autogoal/autogoal/docs/guide/cfg.md

 Pipeline(classifier=DT(criterion='entropy'), decomposer=Noop(),
          vectorizer=TfIdf(ngram=3, use_idf=True))
 ```

 ## Finding the best pipeline

 To continue with the example, we will now search for the best pipeline.
-We will explore two different search strategies: a random search and a probabilistic
-evolutionary search that _should_ be better than the random.

 We will evaluate our pipelines on the `movie_reviews` corpus.
 For that purpose
 we need a fitness function, which is a simple callable that takes a pipeline and outputs
 a score.
 Fortunately, the `movie_reviews.make_fn` function does this for us, taking